Anderson-Lai/ib-notes/slchemistry/chemistry.md

 ### Empirical to Molecular Formula
 x = (mass) / (molar mass of empirical formula)

-x is the factor to multiply all the subscripts to get the molecular formula
+x is the factor to multiply all the subscripts by to get the molecular formula

 x is always a whole number
 *if* there it is a real number, find the lowest factor to multiply it by to get a whole number (these are subscripts of atoms,